setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 Dear Apache Incubator Community,

-I would like to start a discussion regarding an idea for a new Java library, which aims to simplify programmatically build/setup (network, device communication, like serial port or other) protocol.
+I would like to start a discussion about an idea for a new Java library, designed to simplify the development and setup of custom communication protocols, particularly for networked environments and device interactions (e.g., serial ports, proprietary network protocols).

 Network protocol build & setup library for custom, non-standard, proprietary, domain- and vendor-specific protocol implementation.

-# Background
+# Background : The Need for Simplified Protocol Development

 In many networked environments, developers frequently encounter situations where communication protocols between devices and servers are not based on widely adopted standards like HTTP or FTP.
 Instead, these interactions rely on